Mehdibenhadjkhelifa/ChessClone/README.md

   -Open cmd in the cloned directory.

-  -run this following command : `vendor\bin\premake\premake.exe Target`  with Target being the IDE to build for or the running system(windows/linux/ect...)
+  -run this following command : `vendor\premake\premake.exe Target`  with Target being the IDE to build for or the running system(windows/linux/ect...)

   Example : Replace Target with vs2022 for to setup for visual studio 2022